You often can reduce or prevent changes in

 Cut back or eliminate caffeine,

 including coffee, tea, colas, and chocolate.
 Some nonprescription medicines,

 such as Excedrin, contain caffeine.
-Caffeine increases your heart rate and can
+Caffeine may increase your heart rate.

 Cut back or eliminate alcohol and tobacco,

 which also contain substances that increase heart rate and can cause irregular

 Stop using medicines that increase heart rate, such as

 cough and cold remedies, nose drops, or allergy relief medicines that contain

 heart rhythm or rate, try relaxation exercises and deep breathing techniques.
 A

 healthy exercise program can help reduce stress.
 For more information, see the